dj-foxxy/hosts/README.md

 # Hosts

-Command line tool to manipulate /etc/hosts without buggering it up.
+Command line tool that manipulates /etc/hosts without buggering it up.

-Cleanly adds and removes host file entries, ensuring no duplicates.

 # Usage

-    # Add a line to the hosts file
+    # Add a entry to your hosts file
-    sudo hosts -a "176.58.126.127 foxdogstudios.com"'
+    sudo hosts -a '192.0.2.1 example.com'

-    # Remove a line
+    # Remove all enteries for example.com (as the canonical name)
-    sudo hosts -r foxdogstudios.com
+    sudo hosts -r example.com

 # Installation

-If you're on arch linux you can install the package
+Arch Linux user can install hosts as a package but running;

     ./scripts/package